someonesdad1/hobbyutil/project_list.md

 [math/frange.zip](math/frange.zip) | A python module that provides a floating point analog to range().
 Doesn't suffer from the typical floating point problems seen in naive implementations.
-[math/fseq.zip](math/fseq.zip) | Contains a python script fseq.py that provides general-purpose sequence generation (arithmetic, geometric, logarithmically-spaced, etc.).
-The script also provides useful random number generation facilities for doing Monte Carlo calculations at the command line, along with CDFs and PDFs of some distributions.
-Requires numpy.
 [math/gpaper.zip](math/gpaper.zip) | Provides some common graph papers in PDF files that print on ANSI A paper.
 [math/oo_math.zip](math/oo_math.zip) | Introduces the equation-writing capabilities of Open Office 2.0.
 Includes a cheatsheet that you can modify.
-[math/primes.zip](math/primes.zip) | Some python scripts that deal with primes, factoring, and integer properties.
 [math/QuickMultDiv.pdf](math/QuickMultDiv.pdf) | Discussion of how to do multiplications and divisions by hand when you only need a specified number of significant figures in the answer.